 “Find your niche and own the hell out of it.”

-“For us at Woven, our hedgehog concept – our essence – is ‘To make brands work beautifully’ and our mission is ‘To work with design-conscious brands’.
+“For us at Woven, our hedgehog concept — our mission — is ‘To make brands work beautifully’.
 And because it’s all we focus on, we do it really well.
 So find what you’re good at and stick to it.
 And if that thing is something you love, so much the better.”

 Value your brand values

 “People often ignore their brand values,” Mark explains.
 “But as we spoke about earlier, they’re really important.
 They help define what makes your business unique, which means they should resonate in everything you do – your tone of voice in marketing, the people you hire, the way you treat your customers.

 “Defining your brand values doesn’t have to be a long-winded process, but doing so properly creates strong foundations for you to build your brand on and grow your business in a consistent way with the right people.”

 “Your brand values are the foundation upon which your business grows.”